CTA-K12/JasperClient/cache/README.md

 #### About
 Loading of resources and information from the report server REST API can be time consuming.
-Caching of report data is difficult as users have access to different selection criteria (security) and the applications data can change quickly.
-All of these make reports highly dynamic.
-This caching configuration won't try to cache report data, but it will cache the report and folder listing information.
+Caching of report data is difficult as users have access to different selection criteria (think security) and your applications data can change quickly.
+All of these considerations make reports highly dynamic.
+For this reason, this caching configuration won't try to cache report data, but it will cache the report and folder metadata.
 This cache makes browsing the available forders and reports on your report server through your application much more tolerable.

 #### Configuration